Loading...

 Learn more: Cross-Border Investment

-The Markets in Crypto-Assets Regulation is the EU's comprehensive regulatory framework for crypto-assets, adopted in 2023 and entering full application in December 2024.
+The Markets in Crypto-Assets Regulation is the EU's unified regulatory framework for crypto-assets, adopted in 2023 and entering full application in December 2024.
 MiCA establishes uniform rules for the issuance, offering, and trading of crypto-assets across all EU member states, including stablecoins (asset-referenced tokens and e-money tokens).
 It introduces licensing requirements for crypto-asset service providers (CASPs) and sets prudential, conduct, and transparency standards.

 Learn more: Insights